NextPlane Federation Services vs. Microsoft Teams Guest Access

-Let’s walk through the risks of enabling Guest Accounts on your Microsoft Teams.
+Let us walk through the risks of enabling guest accounts for external federation on your Microsoft Teams.

 Security and Access Control

 Microsoft Guest Access allows Teams users to invite ANY external users with a business or consumer email account, such as Gmail, to participate as a guest in Microsoft Teams tenants with full access to team chats, meetings, and files.

 Setting up Microsoft Guest Access can be complicated for organizations that are not on Microsoft Teams.
 Microsoft Guest Access requires corresponding Azure AD accounts for the guests.
 This means when users invite their external colleagues to collaborate, using guest accounts, their external colleagues have to create and maintain Azure AD accounts.

 Microsoft has decoupled guest accounts’ authorization from authentication.
 As a result, it’s nearly impossible to control whether these external Azure AD accounts have strong security measures like password complexity check, password expiration, and Two-Factor Authentication (2FA).